ruchira-wyncore/report-master-service/README.md

 ### CheckStyle

-This application is integrated with checkstyle plugin to engorce coding guidelines.Currently it follows SUN's specification.
+This application is integrated with checkstyle plugin to enforce coding guidelines.Currently it follows SUN's specification.
+The build will fail if the checkstyle specifications are not met.